 DAPP Malawi now has 16 years’ experience in training young teachers specifically for the rural areas, teachers who are ready to teach and work collaboratively both with the children and their parents as well as the entire school to improve the learning and the school environment.
 With 2991 teachers trained by June 2019, the program is thus providing rural children with qualified and trained teachers who are working professionally and with a heart for the children and passion for the teaching itself.
 Through the program, the teachers energetically follow the conviction that all primary school pupils have the potential to become skilful and productive members of society; become acquainted to modern ways and teaching and inspire their pupils to be interested in development and in actively shaping a positive future for their society and for the individuals they interact with.

-Throughout the training program, the young teachers are challenged to be highly demanding concerning their own achievements- and serve as role-models to their students to do likewise; understand learning and skills training not as a technical issue but as humanly motivated, demanding responsibility and contribution from each individual, and to do what it takes inorder for each child to learn.
+Throughout the training program, the student teachers are challenged to be highly demanding concerning their own achievements- and serve as role-models to the pupils and team mates to do likewise; understand learning and skills training not as a technical issue but as humanly motivated, demanding responsibility and contribution from each individual, and to do what it takes in order for each child to learn.

 DAPP Malawi has four Teachers Training Colleges namely Chilangoma, Amalika, Dowa and Mzimba in Blantyre, Thyolo, Dowa and Mzimba districts respectively.